bootlin/snagboot/docs/fw_binaries.md

 boot them on its own.
 The process for generating the bootloader firmware is highly vendor and board specific.
-We recommend that you follow your board vendor’s tutorial to generate a recovery sd card image , then dump the start of this sd card image (up to the start of the first partition) into a file and rename it to imx-boot.imx. spl-with-ivt and u-boot-after-spl are two named firmware that use the same binary file.
-This allows for flexible configuration of the first and second stage.
+We recommend that you follow your board vendor’s tutorial to generate a recovery sd card image , then dump the start of this sd card image (up to the start of the first partition) into a flash.bin file.

-**spl-with-ivt:** This should contain at least: IVT header + SPL + ddr firmware
+**flash-bin:** This should contain at least: IVT header + SPL + ddr firmware
 + ATF + u-boot.
 The precise image structure depends on the board and build process.

-configuration:
- * path

-**u-boot-after-spl** Here, you should supply the same binary file as for spl-with-ivt.
 The recovery tool will download the IVT header + SPL + ddr firmware part of the image to OCRAM and run it, then download the ATF+u-boot part to external RAM.
 Normally, SPL should support the SDPV (instead of SDPU) protocol, which makes it capable of autofinding u-boot proper in the image we send.

-configuration:
- * path

-## For i.MX SoCs that use the SDPS protocol

-**Warning:** SDPS support has not been tested!

-**sdps-spl:** First stage firmware.
-Should contain at least SPL, maybe some other unidentified components.

-configuration:
- * path

-**u-boot-with-ivt:** U-Boot proper binary preceded by an NXP IVT header.
-You can usually generate this by compiling the u-boot.imx target in U-Boot.

 configuration:
  * path